 Currently, the creative industries combined worth is £92bn, which is growing at twice the rate of the economy.
 UK Theatre and SOLT believe that if the sector is to continue to thrive, it must draw on the talent from all areas of society.
 To achieve this ambitious project, SOLT, UK Theatre, and Education and Employers are launching a drive to recruit industry ambassadors who will take part in events across the UK to lay the groundwork for young people to make informed and ambitious career decisions.

-At this year’s Olivier Awards, SOLT President, Kenny Wax, put out a call for Ambassadors: “Our goal is to sign up 1,000 Ambassadors from across the industry, to include technicians, designers, actors, creatives and administrators – with particular emphasis on roles behind the curtain – to commit to visit a local school once a year to talk about what they do – to open the eyes of children and inspire them to consider a role in the theatre.”
+At this year’s Olivier Awards with Mastercard, SOLT President, Kenny Wax, put out a call for Ambassadors: “Our goal is to sign up 1,000 Ambassadors from across the industry, to include technicians, designers, actors, creatives and administrators – with particular emphasis on roles behind the curtain – to commit to visit a local school once a year to talk about what they do – to open the eyes of children and inspire them to consider a role in the theatre.”

-Once launched, the campaign will continue throughout the year and Ambassadors will be matched to activities and events at schools in their local areas.
+The campaign will continue throughout the year and Ambassadors will be matched to activities and events at schools in their local areas.

 In the spirit of inspiration, we spoke to some of the incredible people at this year’s Olivier Awards ceremony and asked them: who inspired you?